Web Officers

 AND

-Through the Alliance, the organizations will use relevant injury, illness, and hazard exposure data, when appropriate, to help identify areas of emphasis for Alliance awareness, outreach, and communication activities.
-The Alliance will also explore and implement selected options, including but not limited to member surveys, to evaluate the Alliance and measure the impact on improving workplace safety and health.
-In renewing this Alliance, OSHA and CAHOHC recognize that OSHA's State Plan and On-Site Consultation Program partners are an integral part of the OSHA national effort, and that information about the products and activities of the Alliance may be shared with these partners for the advancement of common goals.
+Through the Alliance, the organizations will utilize available injury, illness, and hazard exposure data, when appropriate, to help identify areas of emphasis for Alliance awareness, outreach, and communication activities.
+The Alliance will also explore and implement selected options, including but not limited to surveys, to evaluate the Alliance and measure its impact on improving workplace safety and health.
+In developing this Alliance, OSHA, Missouri On-Site Safety and Health Consultation Program, and Poor Boy Tree Service recognize that OSHA's State Plan and On-Site Consultation Program partners are an integral part of the National OSHA effort, and that information about the products and activities of the Alliance may be shared with all the partners for the advancement of common goals.

 Raising Awareness: Outreach and Communication

-• Share information on OSHA's National Initiatives (Emphasis Programs, Regulatory Agenda, Outreach), and opportunities to participate in initiatives and the rulemaking process.
+• Share information on OSHA's National/Regional/Local Initiatives (Emphasis Programs, Regulatory Agenda, Outreach) and opportunities to participate in initiatives and the rulemaking process.

 • Share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.